 Have questions, feel free to reach out!

 Looking for a 6 stop filter to help you reduce the shutter speed?
-My favorite Neutral Density filters are from Breakthrough Photography! * I always have a 6 stop in my bag for capturing this effect and others!
+Check out Maven Filters. * I always have a 6 stop in my bag for capturing this effect and others!

 Kristen Ryan is a fine art landscape photographer from the suburbs of Chicago.
 You can purchase prints in the Fine Art store or contact her for custom orders.
 She teaches an online landscape photography workshop, “The World Around You” and hosts in person ladies’ landscape photography retreats.